 The student population are statistically the most likely demographic to be supportive of plant-based food for environmental reasons, and there is also a long history and tradition of student activism and radicalism.
 Just like universities were among the first institutions to divest from fossil fuels, they can be the first to divest from animal agriculture.

 Why ask for 100% plant-based food?

-A plant-based food system will produce more food, with fewer emissions, whilst also increasing carbon drawdown.
+A more recent Harvard study, 'Eating away at climate change with negative emissions', has proven that a plant-based food system will produce more food, with fewer emissions, whilst also increasing carbon drawdown.
 It can free up 76% of global farmland, much of which can be rewilded, restoring our precious wildlife and saving thousands of animals.
-The most comprehensive study to date, details the relationship between different foods and their climate impacts, showing that plant-based food is far more sustainable than all animal products.

 The campaign aims to reframe the mainstream environmental debate so that a fully plant-based food system can be celebrated as a key solution to the climate and nature emergencies.
 We are not demanding a ban on animal products from campuses, but rather that our universities divest from these industries at their outlets just as they have fossil fuels.
 We are advocating for our academic institutions to act in alignment with the best interests of future generations now.